OpenAcousticDevices/AudioMoth-HID/README.md

 ```

 ---
-Send arbitrary packet of max length 62 (message limit of 64 bytes, 2 bytes required for message identification) :
+Send application packet of max length 62 (message limit of 64 bytes, 2 bytes required for message identification) :
 ```
 var packet = new Uint8Array(62);
 ```